microchip-pic-avr-examples/pic16f18075-cubicle-doorbell-mplab-mcc/README.md

 Each of the main.c files will use a series of functions that are built utilizing the existing APIs generated from the Melody configuration.
 Table 2 and Table 3 below each give an overview of the functions used for either the NeoPixel or RN4678 Bluetooth Click.

 #### NeoPixel Functions
-There are 7 functions used to control the NeoPixel in this example.
+There are 7 custom-written functions used to control the NeoPixel in this example.
 Each function and description is listed in Table 2.
+These functions can be found within the Desk_Module_main.c file.

 *Table 2 - NeoPixel Functions and Descriptions*